AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 - Started on batch_correction function and fixed some formatting issues while trying to improve the code.

 ### 2/13/25
-- Added the batch correction code in the function.
+- Added the batch correction code in the function and some spot check codes.

+### 2/14/25
+- Fix the batch correction code section and implemented some more safety code just in case there is something that is missing or wrong down the code.